tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 - **Type:** has the options **Rectangular**, to select the area of the box you define by clicking and dragging; **Freehand**, to select the area you outline by clicking and dragging; and **Polyline**, to select the area you outline by defining a series of lines.
 In vector drawings, a vector stroke is selected only if it is fully included in the area you define.

-- **Mode:** has the options **Standard**, to select vectors; **Selected Frames**, to edit all the lines of selected frames at once; **Whole Level**, to transform all of the drawings of the current animation level; **Same Style**, to select at once all of the vectors painted with the same style in the current drawing; **Same Style on Selected Frames**, to select at once all of the vector strokes painted with the same style in the selected frames of the current animation level; **Same Style on Whole Level**, to select at once all of the vector strokes painted with the same style in all the drawings of the current animation level; **Boundary Strokes**, to select all the boundary strokes of the current drawing; **Boundary Strokes on Selected Frames**, to select all the boundary strokes of the selected frames; **Boundary Strokes on Whole Level**, to select all the boundary strokes of the whole level.This is available for Toonz Vector drawings only.
+- **Mode:** has the options **Standard**, to select vectors; **Selected Frames**, to edit all the lines of selected frames at once; **Whole Level**, to transform all of the drawings of the current animation level; **Same Style**, to select at once all of the vectors painted with the same style in the current drawing; **Same Style on Selected Frames**, to select at once all of the vector strokes painted with the same style in the selected frames of the current animation level; **Same Style on Whole Level**, to select at once all of the vector strokes painted with the same style in all the drawings of the current animation level; **Boundary Strokes**, to select all the boundary strokes of the current drawing; **Boundary Strokes on Selected Frames**, to select all the boundary strokes of the selected frames; **Boundary Strokes on Whole Level**, to select all the boundary strokes of the whole level.This is available for Vector drawings only.

 - **Preserve Thickness** will preserve the original thickness of the drawing vectors while performing resizing operations.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Scale H** and **V** set the horizontal and vertical scaling of the current selection.